 Diana, musician, sound producer (Rosemary Loves a Blackberry)

 I guess that the profession of musician, like any other profession, is gender-free.
-It doesn’t matter at all whether you’re man, woman, or non-binary.
+It doesn’t matter at all whether you’re a man, woman, or non-binary.
 Ages ago I was attending a master class with Cindy Blackman, a drummer who played for Lenny Kravitz and many others… She was asked by the audience: How come she’s a woman and plays drums?
 And Cindy said that the drum set didn’t care who was playing.

 In general, when I started learning to play the drums, I faced certain prejudices like: “Why do you need it?
 You’d better sing or play the violin, it’s a girl’s instrument.”
 But at that time I really wanted to play the drums, and I didn’t understand why I was being forced into playing an instrument I wasn’t interested in.
 Now I sing, compose electronic music, and play the drums, of course.

-I don’t care who composed or played music, a man or a woman.
+I don’t care who composed or played the music, a man or a woman.
 Men can compose very aggressive music, and they can compose super gentle and sensual music, just like women can compose brutal and harsh music.
 It doesn’t depend on gender.
 There is, for example, Рharmakon, a woman who makes hard noise music, real industrial music, or Group A, also hard industrial music composed by two Japanese women.

 Andrei, DJ, sound producer (Moonoton)

 I compose and play electronic music, and I haven’t heard any negative stuff because of my appearance.
 I’m not a frontman with everyone’s eyes on me, and I don’t dress provocatively as I haven’t had any desire to.
 But I can easily imagine that people have to put up with such attitudes because they look or behave in an unusual way.
 There is, for example, Antony Hegarty, a transgender woman who wears dresses and uses makeup.
-Does it matter if she sings just beautifully?
+Does it really matter if she sings beautifully?
 But I don’t know if it’s right to advocate universal neutrality: there are hetero male and female singers, and these are also their images, their identities.
 Everything has a right to exist, and no one should persecute anyone for it.

 I think a lot of Nina Kraviz’s success is due to the fact that her image doesn’t match the music she plays.
 This is cool, this is her thing: her music is so full of energy and so dark, the type of music guys like to dance to.
-Of course, there is no such thing as 100% male or female audience, but the trend is obvious.
+Of course, there is no such thing as a 100% male or female audience, but the trend is obvious.

 And in some genres there is.
 I can see it myself: when I play some harder music, the audience on the dance floor is about 70 percent guys.
 Or vice versa: I change the style, and the audience is mostly girls.
 I don’t know how to explain that.
 I don’t think that anybody intentionally makes music only for guys or only for girls – people just express themselves.
-There’s a kind of distinction, although not a forced one.
+There is a kind of distinction, although not a forced one.
 Maybe certain frequencies are disliked by some, but pleasing to others, for purely physiological reasons along with some other, psychological ones, for example.
 This issue is understudied, so it can be simply called a taste for now.

 Sasha, DJ, sound producer (Errortica)